Archives

 Red Hills Market in nearby Dundee, which is affiliated with the Red Hills Kitchen, is our go-to for sandwiches and picnic supplies.
 They also make wood-fired pizza, but it wasn’t available on our visits.

-In addition to good food, you can pick up some fun gifts or souvenirs.
+In addition to good food, you can pick up fun gifts or souvenirs.

 They’ve got cheeses, baked goods, and fancy foods, plus tea towels, coffee mugs and other kitchen-related items that make great gifts or souvenirs.
 The Market is open for breakfast, lunch and dinner and also serves wine and beer.